Mochalyshche: History

-Mochalyshche was under the local administration of Sokolivka rural council in Bobrovytsia Raion until 12 June 2020, when administrative reforms in Chernihiv Oblast merged Sokolivka rural council with the rural councils of Nova Basan, Bilotserkivtsi, Vepryk, Voronky, and Novyi Bykiv, to form Nova Basan rural hromada.:2-3 Under subsequent national administrative reform, on 19 July, Bobrovytsia Raion was merged into the newly formed Nizhyn Raion.
+Mochalyshche was under the administration of Sokolivka rural council in Bobrovytsia Raion until 2020; Administrative reforms in Chernihiv Oblast in June led to the merger of Sokolivka rural council with several other rural councils, including those of Nova Basan, Bilotserkivtsi, Vepryk, Voronky, and Novyi Bykiv, forming Nova Basan rural hromada.:2-3 Subsequent national administrative reform in July led to the merging of Bobrovytsia Raion with other districts to form the new Nizhyn Raion.

 Demographics

-According to demographic statistics published by the Verkhovna Rada of Ukraine, as of 2012, Mochalyshche has a population of 141 people, growing by 0.7% (1 resident) from the 2001 Ukrainian population census, but declining by 2.76% (4 residents) from 1989.
+Demographic statistics published by the Ukrainian Verkhovna Rada show that as of 2012 the population of Mochalyshche was 141 people.
+Between the 2001 Ukrainian Census and 2012, the population increased by 0.7%, or one resident.
+However, since 1989, the population has declined by 2.76%, or four residents.

 Language

-In the 2001 population census, 97.16% of the population (136 residents) indicated their native language was Ukrainian, while the remaining 2.84% (4 residents) indicated it was Russian.
+According to the 2001 Ukrainian census, Ukrainian was the native language of 97.16% of the village's population, or 136 residents.
+Russian was the native language of the remaining portion of the population, who accounted for 2.84%, or 4 residents.